ampproject/amphtml/extensions/amp-base-carousel/0.1/amp-base-carousel.md

 Either `true` or `false`, defaults to `false` when omitted.
 When true, the carousel will allow the user to move from the first item back to the last item and visa versa.
 There must be at least three times the `visible-count` of slides present for looping to occur.

-##### orientation
+##### horizontal

-Either `horizontal` or `vertical`, defaults to `horizontal`.
-When `horizontal` the carousel will lay out horizontally, with the user being able to swipe left and right.
-When `vertical`, the carousel lays out vertically, with the user being able to swipe up and down.
+Either `true` or `false`, defaults to `true`.
+When true the carousel will lay out horizontally, with the user being able to swipe left and right.
+When false, the carousel lays out vertically, with the user being able to swipe up and down.

 ##### common attributes